sagarbabu-mood/Invoice-Management-Full-Stack-Application/README.md

 Project Overview

-This is the frontend of the Invoice Management System, built using React.js.
+This is the frontend of the, built using React.js.
 The application provides an interface for users to:

 Log in or sign up.